syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/10.get-quota-info/docs.en.md

 ---

-## Rest API
+## API

 For many resource types like instances, vCPUs, volume storage you can check the limits and the current usage in the dashboard (Horizon) or use the standard OpenStack APIs to collect the data in some automation.
 But information about quota and usage of object storage (SEOS, S3) is not available using standard APIs.

-For quota and usage information including object storage the SysEleven Stack offers an own REST API.
+For quota and usage information including object storage the SysEleven Stack offers an own API.

 ### Requirements